-Updated – October 2023
+Updated – January 2025

 Are you considering getting a GoPro for snorkeling?
 Do you want a really small camera?
 Do you take mostly videos and don’t mind a fish-eye like perspective?
 Do you want the camera to be almost fully automatic?
 If you answered yes, then a GoPro can be great for snorkeling.
 But it does have a number of limitations compared to other cameras you should be aware of.
+And we actually now prefer a new DJI camera that is mentioned below.

 On this page you can learn what model we recommend, the pros and cons of using a GoPro for snorkeling and what accessories you will need.